zeeguu/zeeguu.github.io/roadmap.md

 # Roadmap

-The following are, as of yet, categorized but *unprioritized* directions.
+The following are, as of yet, categorized but *unprioritized* directions:

 ## Crawler
-- language-independent paywall detection using BERT embeddings
+- Language-independent paywall detection using BERT embeddings
 - Add support for finding social media and video content